kitao/pyxel/README.md

 ### Music Class

 - `sequences`<br>
-A two-dimensional list of sounds (0-63) listed by the number of channels
+Two-dimensional list of sounds (0-63) listed by the number of channels

 - `set(seq0, seq1, seq2, seq3)`<br>
 Set the lists of sound (0-63) of all channels.
 If an empty list is specified, that channel is not used for playback.<br>